vanhuutoan27/NotaG/README.md

-# Umilux - A Whole New World Of Gaming Gears
+# NotaG - A Whole New World Of Gaming Gears

-Welcome to Umilux, where you can find top-notch technology products at reasonable prices.
+Welcome to NotaG, where you can find top-notch technology products at reasonable prices.
 We take pride in offering you the latest and highest-quality tech products from renowned brands.

 ## Products

-At Umilux, we provide a range of tech products, including:
+At NotaG, we provide a range of tech products, including:

 - Mobile phones and tablets
 - Laptops and desktop computers